lucashdp/bookstore-data-enrichment/README.md

 # bookstore-data-enrichment
 Bookstore-data-enrichment is a microservice for data enrichment in for a bookstore microservice.
+**[This data enrichment is powered by googleapis](https://developers.google.com/books/docs/v1/getting_started)**.
 The reason for this API is a postgraduate work in Software Architecture at PUC MINAS, in the field of Backend Architecture and Microservices.

 ## Deploy
 **[This API was deployed at https://bookstore-data-enrichment-lucashdp.herokuapp.com](https://bookstore-data-enrichment-lucashdp.herokuapp.com)**